Deptford: Transport

 Deptford is served by National Rail and Docklands Light Railway services.
 The National Rail service is operated by Southeastern and Thameslink on the suburban Greenwich Line at Deptford railway station, the oldest passenger-only railway station in London.
 Deptford station was redeveloped during 2011 and 2012.
 The works included the demolition of the original 1836 station building and its replacement by a new station to the west in the former station yard.
 Deptford's DLR station is at Deptford Bridge on the DLR's Lewisham branch.

 There are two main road routes through Deptford: the A200 which runs along Evelyn Street and Creek Road, and the A2 which runs along New Cross Road, and is the modern version of the Celtic trackway which was later paved by the Romans and developed into the medieval Watling Street.
 The A20 marks the southern boundary of the area, along Lewisham Way and Loampit Vale.

 Since June 2016, Deptford has been on the cycling route of the London Cycleway route C10 that starts in Greenwich and ends in Euston in central London.
 A second Cycleway route, C14, between Waterloo and Thamesmead, passes through Deptford's riverfront.
 A third Cycleway route, C4, was opened in September 2022 and runs along Evelyn Street (A200) and provides protected cycle links to Tower Bridge and Woolwich.

 Since 2024, Lewisham Council has been trialling a timed pedestrianisation of part of Deptford High Street on market days.
 In April 2025, the council announced plans to make the section between New Cross Road and Hamilton Street pedestrian-only seven days a week.
-The scheme includes new planting, public realm improvements and support for outdoor trading, with exemptions for residents, businesses, Blue Badge holders and essential service vehicles.
-The proposals are intended to improve air quality, safety and accessibility while encouraging footfall and local spending.
+The proposed scheme included new planting, public realm improvements and support for outdoor trading, with exemptions for residents, businesses, Blue Badge holders and essential service vehicles.
+The proposals were intended to improve air quality, safety and accessibility while encouraging footfall and local spending.
+However, the plans were shelved around September 2025 following opposition from residents and local traders.